acumos/system-integration/z2a/DIR-Listing.md

 Directory containing Virtual Machine (VM) Operating System setup scripts.  (z2a Phase 1 only)

-### k8s-dashboard
+### 0-kind/z2a-k8s-dashboard

-Directory containing Kubernetes dashboard that is deployed into the kind (Kubernetes in Docker) cluster. (z2a Phase 1 only)
+Directory containing Kubernetes dashboard that is deployed into the kind (Kubernetes in Docker) cluster.
+(0-kind/0c-cluster.sh script only)

-### k8s-metallb
+### 0-kind/z2a-k8s-metallb

-Directory containing MetalLB load-balancer that is deployed into the kind (Kubernetes in Docker) cluster. (z2a Phase 1 only)
+Directory containing MetalLB load-balancer that is deployed into the kind (Kubernetes in Docker) cluster.
+(0-kind/0c-cluster.sh script only)

-### k8s-svc-proxy
+### 0-kind/k8s-svc-proxy

-Directory containing Kubernetes (kind) service proxy that is deployed into the kind (Kubernetes in Docker) cluster. (z2a Phase 1 only)
+Directory containing Kubernetes (kind) service proxy that is deployed into the kind (Kubernetes in Docker) cluster.
+(0-kind/0c-cluster.sh script only)

+### 0-kind/z2a-svcs-proxy

+Directory containing Kubernetes (kind) service proxy Helm chart.
+(0-kind/0c-cluster.sh script only)

 ### noncore-config

 Directory containing scripts that install and configure Acumos noncore components.
 These scripts are used by z2a Phase 2, but can also be executed in a stand-alone manner using targets defined in the Makefile.

 The current Makefile targets are: